benjaminhuanghuang/ml-building-energy/README.md

     - remove outliers

 2. Exploratory data analysis
+    The goal of EDA is to learn what our data can tell us.

+    It is an open-ended process where we calculate statistics and make figures to find trends, anomalies, patterns, or relationships within the data.

 3. Feature engineering and selection
 4. Compare several machine learning models on a performance metric
 5. Perform hyperparameter tuning on the best model